 The word Montigl kind of looks like it belongs more to a Norse god than a vineyard, and this wine basically is a Valkyrie: feminine, beautiful, even delicate, yet full of deadly, sexy ass-kickery at a moment’s notice.

 The Montigl is light, almost delicate, but with a racy liveliness and great purity of raspberry and strawberry fruits.
 There’s a hint (but just a hint) of toasty spice and earthy mushroom, and (probably most interestingly for the wine geek crowd) a savory note to the palate that comes as bit of a surprise after taking in the lightness of the wine and its focused berry fruits.

 None of those things are foreign to Pinot Noir, of course, but the combination of real delicacy with a traditionally riper/bigger style of pure red berry fruit – and the juxtaposition of the earthy/savory and mineral/stony palate – well, that is a bit unique, I think.
 And it screams of place and character, and might just get you pining for the rugged mountainside.

 Or it might just get your very, very buzzed.
 Or both.
-Hey, I drank the hell out of this wine (hey, you know you’re digging it when half the bottle is already empty before your beleaguered wife has managed to find the time to pour herself her first glass).
+Hey, I drank the hell out of this wine (you know you’re digging it when half the bottle is already empty before your SO has managed to find the time to pour herself her first glass).

 Next week, I’ll be giving you another view of a single vineyard… a rather special (and ancient!) one in California… stay tuned!